 - bacterial membrane biology

-- drug discovery for tropical diseases
+- drug discovery and development

 - molecular oncology